 Tour photos by Ben McNamara

-Inclusions: Local English speaking guide, public transportation, five assorted skewered yakitori, monja-yaki, one wagashi, one local drink (sake, beer).
+Inclusions: Local English speaking guide, public transportation, five assorted skewered yakitori, monja-yaki, one wagashi, two local drinks (sake, beer or soft drink).

 Exclusions: All other drinks (more sake, beer, or soft drinks), tips / gratuities for your guide.